 SR 509 NEPA Re-evaluation (2022)

-WSDOT and the FHWA completed the National Environmental Policy Act (NEPA) re-evaluation and found there are no new significant effects comparing the 2003 Final Environmental Impact Statement (FEIS)/Record of Decision (ROD) to the 2022 Phase 1, Stage 2 improvements.
+WSDOT and the FHWA completed the National Environmental Policy Act re-evaluation and found there are no new significant effects comparing the 2003 Final Environmental Impact Statement (FEIS)/Record of Decision (ROD) to the 2022 Phase 1, Stage 2 improvements.
 SR 509 NEPA Re-Evaluation [2022] (PDF 559KB)

 SR 509 NEPA Re-evaluation (2018)